MWB6763/electronjs.org-new/blog/electron-2-0.md

 slug: electron-2-0
 ---

-After more than four months of development, eight beta releases, and worldwide testing from many apps' staged rollouts, the release of Electron 2.0.0 is now available from [electronjs.org](https://electronjs.org/).
+After more than 4 months of development, 8 beta releases, and worldwide testing from many apps' staged rollouts, the release of Electron 2.0.0 is now available from [electronjs.org](https://electronjs.org/).